Gran Hermano (Spanish TV series) season 8

-The eighth season of the Spanish reality television series Gran Hermano was broadcast over 15 episodes in 2006.
-The season started on 7 September and finished on the 21st of December of 2006.
+The eighth season of the Spanish reality television series Gran Hermano, a Spanish version of the reality show Big Brother, was broadcast over 15 episodes in 2006.
+The season started on 7 September and finished on 21 December 2006.

 The winner was Brazilian-born Naiala Melo, becoming the first foreigner to win Gran Hermano.
-In addition, for the first time ever the final 3 were all females.
+In addition, for the first time ever the last three finalists were all females.

 Overall

 This season of Gran Hermano made Telecinco the first broadcaster to reach the eighth season of the Big Brother.

 The house was divided into four apartments that were assigned by drawing lots: an individual apartment (Daniel L.); one for two people (Laura F. and Javier); one for five (Laura S., Gemma, Mahme, Daniel R. and Pulpillo); and one for six (Kiko, Marusky, Greta, Kiran, Miriam and Naiala).
 In this edition the competitors were able to use the immediate nomination, meaning that competitors could nominate at any time of the day and were given six points to distribute as they wished.
 A competitor could use immediate nomination only once, with no other competitor aware that they had used it.
 If the competitors did not manage to pass a test they could obtain the budget by winning a "Panic Room" challenge.

 The last competitor was chosen at random from among all the initial competitors.
-The chosen one was Romina, with the number 133, though a mistake was discovered in the drawing since the royal extracted number was 733, number belonging to Laura Sevillano, whom they could locate some days later.
+The chosen one was Romina, with the number 133, though a mistake was discovered in the drawing since the number chosen was actually 733, number belonging to Laura Sevillano, whom they could locate some days later.
 Since the mistake had been of the program and not of the competitors, Mercedes Milá said in the following show that there was given to both girls the opportunity to spend the tests both to turn into competitors of the house 8.
-Romina did not manage to enter the house because it gave positive in the analysis of cánnabis and because the number was not his but that of his mother since they exchanged them when it was extracted.
+Romina did not manage to enter the house because she tested positive for cannabis and because the number was actually her mother's and they swapped tickets when the number was announced.

 The slogan of this edition was: "you will see everything".